The Best Weekend Getaway Destinations in Kenya

 Where to stay in Naivasha:

-Naivasha has a variety of accommodation options depending on one’s budget, styles, and preferences.
+Naivasha has a variety of accommodation options depending on one’s budget, style, and preferences.

 - Camping Picks- Camp Carnellys, Crayfish Camp, Oloiden Camp Site